 Your medicine or device may be covered by the traveller’s exemption, or you may belong in a special category.

 It is against the law to bring medicines and medical devices into Australia to give to someone else.

-The traveller's exemption allows you to bring certain medicines and medical devices into Australia for your personal use or the use by an immediate family member who is travelling with you, without needing special permission.
+The traveller's exemption allows you to bring certain medicines and medical devices into Australia for your personal use, or use by an immediate family member travelling with you, without needing special permission.

 - medicines that lower blood cholesterol, blood pressure, blood glucose and/or gastric acid

 - contraception medicines (birth control pill)

 Some requirements that need to be followed for the traveller’s exemption

 - Do not bring medicines or medical devices into Australia for anyone other than yourself or an immediate family member travelling with you (such as a child travelling with a parent)

 - Do not sell or supply the product to another person

 - Keep the product in its original packaging with dispensing labels (if possible) so they can be easily identified